 Procedure:

 Analysis of Seed Protein content was conducted by using the protocol stated by Lowry et al. (1951) with a few modifications.
 0.2 g powdered mungbean seeds were macerated using 10 ml Phosphate buffer followed by centrifugation at 5000 rpm for 10 minutes.
 After discarding the supernatant, 10 ml of 1N NaOH was added, thoroughly mixed, followed by centrifugation at 10,000 rpm for 10 minutes.
 Protein estimation was performed using the supernatant.
-A working standard solution of 0, 0.2, 0.4, 0.6, 0.8 and 1.0 ml was pipetted into each test tube, followed by 0.2 ml of 1N NaOH.
+A working standard solution of 0, 0.2, 0.4, 0.6, 0.8, and 1.0 ml was pipetted into each test tube, followed by 0.2 ml of 1N NaOH.
 Subsequently, two additional test tubes were prepared by pipetting 0.1 ml and 0.2 ml of the sample extract, respectively, followed by the addition of 1 ml of water to each tube.
 In addition, a control tube containing 1 ml of water was also set up, serving as a blank for comparison purposes.
 Following thorough mixing, 5 ml of Reagent C was added to each of the tubes, including the blank, and the mixture was incubated at room temperature for 10 minutes.
 Subsequently, there was addition of 0.5 ml of Reagent D to each tube, and after stirring, the tubes were set for incubation for 30 minutes, or until a distinct blue coloration developed.
 The optical density (O.D.) value of the sample was checked at 660 nm.
 A standard curve was generated (Fig. 1), using which the concentration of protein present in the sample was calculated, with the results expressed as mg/g or percentage.

 Fig. 1.
 Standard graph for total soluble proteins